marcelcastrobr/notebooks/_posts/2021-12-13-ModelMonitoring.markdown

-# How and What to Monitor in ML models:
+# What and How to Monitor in ML models:

-Below are some points that can performance while trying to monitor ML models.
+WHAT should we monitor in an ML model in production:

 - Model input distribution
   - Errors: input values fall within an allowed set/range?